Mr Hany Rashwan

 I am now in a position to focus on the Arabic critical and rhetorical theories and the working out of a viable comparative method, testing them on the Ancient Egyptian poems while engaging the traditions of European philological approaches.

-- (Forthcoming) Book: The Ancient Egyptian Poetry and its Metric, The Supreme Council of Culture of Egypt, Cairo (in Arabic)
+- Ancient Egyptian Poetry and Its Metric.
+(Arabic), Cairo: Supreme Council of Culture of Egypt.
+(In print)

-Neal Spencer, Anna Stevens and Michaela Binder, Amara West: Living in Egyptian Nubia, The British Museum, 2014
+- Spencer Neal, Anna Stevens and Michaela Binder.
+Amara West: Living in Egyptian Nubia.
+London: Trustees of the British Museum, 2014, 112 pages (English to Arabic).

 Rhetoric across Cultures, The Twentieth Biennial Conference of the International Society for the History of Rhetoric (ISHR), University of Tübingen, 28-31 July 2015.